Sharp Pain When Biting Down: Should I See a Dentist Fast?

 Why does my tooth hurt only when I bite down on it?

 Pain that occurs specifically when biting down often suggests a localised issue with a particular tooth.
 Common causes include a hairline crack in the tooth, a loose or deteriorating filling, or decay that has reached the sensitive dentine layer.
 When pressure is applied during biting, the crack may open slightly, or the compromised area may flex, stimulating the nerve within.
-Because the pain is triggered by a specific mechanical action, it can sometimes be intermittent.
+Because the pain is triggered by a specific mechanical action, it can sometimes be intermittent, occurring only with certain foods or on one side.
 A dental examination can help identify the precise cause and appropriate management.

 Can a cracked tooth heal on its own?

 Unlike bone, tooth enamel and dentine cannot regenerate or heal once cracked.
 A crack in a tooth will not repair itself and may gradually worsen over time, particularly if the tooth continues to bear normal biting forces.
-Without treatment, the crack may deepen, potentially reaching the pulp and leading to infection.
-Early assessment is beneficial because smaller cracks can often be managed with more conservative restorations, such as a bonded filling or a crown.
+Without treatment, the crack may deepen, potentially reaching the pulp and leading to infection or more significant structural damage.
+Early assessment is beneficial because smaller cracks can often be managed with more conservative restorations, such as a bonded filling or a crown, whereas more extensive cracks may require more complex treatment or, in some cases, extraction.

 Is sharp biting pain always a dental emergency?